nhsuk/connecting-to-services/doc/adr/0009-search-by-place.md

 ## Context

-There is a need to provide the ability for users to search by place name.
+There are a lot of automated checks performed against the application.
+These checks are being counted as part of the normal traffic and there is no way to currently filter them out.
+There is a need to remove the bot traffic so real user behaviour can be identified.

 ## Decision

-The postcodes.io places API will be used to search for places in England.
+The decision is to count any request that includes a query string parameter `check`.

 ## Consequences

-Invalid postcodes will be treated as a place - there will no longer be an 'invalid postcode' warning.
+The number of search and result page views as a result of bot traffic will be able to be removed from charts showing overall activity.
+This will allow the real user behaviour to be identified.